Benj3037/bds_m7_second-semester-project/README.md

 ## Model Performance Comparison:
 We initialize XGBoost Regressor and Long-Short-Term Memory as the models used for training, separated into separate pipelines.
 The models are fitted to the train data and further evaluated on test sets using validation metric functions from the sklearn library.
-Actual and predicted prices of the last 5 predictions are displayed for translating the models' performances from technical to non-technical audiences.
+The last 5 predicted prices and their corresponding actual prices are displayed for translating the models' performances from technical to non-technical audiences.

 ### XGB Regressor
 | Validation metrics   | Value    |